genestack/user-tutorials/user-guide/source/guide/genestack-features.rst

 ..
 TODO: I don't like this section

 Data flows on Genestack are visual representations of bioinformatics pipelines.
-When you build a bioinformatic pipeline manually, you pick up raw assays and then you sequentially include various preprocess and analyse applications.
+When you build a bioinformatic pipeline manually, you pick up raw assays and, then, you sequentially add various preprocess and analyse applications.
 Automatically a separate file is created for each processing step of each individual initial input.
 However, no computations are being started so far.
-To run the analysis you will have to start initialization (for more information, please, see the section **Initialising files** in **Using Genestack**).
+To run the analysis you will have to start initialization (for more information, please, see the section **Using Genestack**).

 If you intend to reproduce the analysis using different files, there is no need to build the pipeline again.
-What you need to do is to crete a data flow with Data Flow Editor app.
-With data flows, you not only be able to re-run the analysis over and over again, you can also modify options of applications being included into the pipeline (learn more about data flows in the corresponding sections in **Using Genestack**).

-However, before the initialization has begun, you can change the parameters, replace source files, or add more files to the pipeline.
+What you need to do is to create a data flow with Data Flow Editor app.
+With data flows, you not only be able to re-run the analysis over and over again, you can also modify options of applications being included into the pipeline (learn more about data flows from the corresponding sections in **Using Genestack**).
+Indeed, before the initialization has begun, you can change the parameters, replace source files, or add more files to the pipeline.
 In practice this  means that uninitialized files are cheap and quick to create, can be reconfigured, used as inputs to applications to create other files, and later computed all at once.
 Remember – you always need to initialize your files to view your results (same rule goes for data flows).
 However, once you do, any further changes become impossible.

-However, in our system you can also use existing public data flows allowing to either check quality of data or perform some comprehensive bioinformatic analysis, namely test differential expression, analyse methylation pattern of DNA, identify and characterise genetic variations etc.
+Furthermore, in our system you can also use existing public data flows allowing to either check quality of data or perform some comprehensive bioinformatic analysis, namely test differential expression, analyse methylation pattern of DNA, identify and characterise genetic variations etc..

 Public data
 -----------